tenstorrent/tt-metal/tech_reports/Programming Mesh of Devices/Programming Mesh of Devices with TT-NN.md

 #### 4.2.1 Single Device Execution

-Let’s run a simple gelu operation on a single-device:
+Let's run a simple gelu operation on a single-device:

 ```py
 # Open a single device